-Methane: Methane is the dominant pollutant from the oil and gas sector.
+Methane is the primary pollutant emitted by gas production.
 Emissions occur as result of intentional venting or unintentional leaks during drilling, production, processing, transmission and storage, and distribution.
 For example, methane is emitted when wells are completed and vented, as part of operation of pneumatic devices and compressors, and as a result of leaks (fugitive emissions) in pipelines, valves, and other equipment.
-EPA has identified natural gas systems as the "single